Built like a tank with powerful and solid sound

 Now, of course, there are always overachievers and it seems to make little sense to compare the 4200 euro BCD-3 with players costing four times as much, but since the Bryston BCD-3 engages me just as much as the aforementioned Wadias, it does indicate just how far the Bryston actually comes.

-For a fairer comparison, I also pulled out an old favourite of mine: the Meridian 506.24.
-At its introduction, it cost 2000 euro, but that was a zillion years ago.
+For a fairer comparison, I also pulled out an old favorite of mine: the Meridian 506.24.
+At its introduction, it cost 2000 euros, but that was a zillion years ago.
 Were it to be available now, then it would probably be priced in the same region as the Bryston.
 So, how do they compare?

 The little Meridian has always pleased with a creamy smooth, well-rounded sound.
 Its forgiving sound was perfect in the time that CDs (or my system?) tended to sound hard.
 Today the Meridian still has a pleasing sound, but it’s never been the king of dynamics, or resolution, or PRAT, and this becomes ever clearer.
 The BDC-3 manages to improve on the Meridian in all these areas, having excellent PRAT and sounding more dynamic as well as more detailed.
 The comparison with the Meridian also nicely shows that the BCD-3 may be more detailed and dynamic as well as more neutral, but definitely not still nicely refined.